WPBeginner

 Normally, you would enter your website’s domain name as host when connecting your FTP client.

-However, since your domain name is still pointing to your old host, you’ll need to connect by entering your server’s IP address or server hostname.
-You can find this information from your new hosting account’s cPanel dashboard.
+However, since your domain name still points to your old host, you’ll need to connect by entering your server’s IP address or server hostname.

-Using the FTP client, you need to upload both installer.php file and your archive .zip file to the root directory of your website.
+Using the FTP client, you need to upload both the installer.php file and your archive .zip file to the root directory of your website.

-This is usually /username/public_html/ folder.
+This is usually the /username/public_html/ folder.

 Again, if you are not sure, then ask your web hosting company.